foysalit/jekyll-jarme-blog/_posts/2018-02-19-how_to_delete_a_memory.md

 ---
 layout: post
-title:  "How to delete a memory?"
+title:  "How to delete a memory on Jarme?"
 date:   2018-02-19 20:16:25
 author: suborna_jahan
 categories: faq